Dr. Hillary Lin

 Physician, founder, and skeptical translator of longevity medicine.

 I build medical systems for people who want to act early without getting pulled into miracle language.
-The work is part clinical care, part evidence triage, part product design.
+The work is part clinical care, part research translation, part systems design.

 The through-line is agency.

-My work keeps circling the same problem: people are handed data, platforms, products, and protocols before someone has done the harder work of deciding what matters.
+My work keeps circling the same problem: people are handed data and products before anyone has done the harder work of sorting out what is actually worth their time.

 I care about medicine that helps people make better decisions earlier — and systems that make that kind of medicine easier to access without flattening it into content or commerce.